HarrisonHemstreet/blog/src/content/blog/create-a-rust-webservice.md

   }
   ```

-- This helpful bit of code was taken from the [Actix homepage](https://actix.rs/).
+  This code snippet is adapted from the [Actix homepage](https://actix.rs/).

 #### Explaining the Starting Application

-This code is a Rust application using the Actix-Web framework to create a simple web server with two routes.
-Let's break it down:
+This Rust application leverages the Actix-Web framework to establish a basic web server with two routes.
+Here's a breakdown of its components:

 1. **Imports**: